-The Private Inca Trail to Machu Picchu is an exclusive trip designed to experience the Classic Inca Trail at your own pace.
-With a dedicated team of porters, chefs, and guides just for your group, you’ll have the freedom to enjoy the trail and take in the stunning scenery along the way.
-It’s a more personal way to explore one of the world's most popular hiking trails.
+The Inca Trail Private Tour to Machu Picchu is a special trip just for you, so you can experience the Classic Inca Trail at your own pace.
+We'll make sure you have your own team of porters, chefs, and guides just for your group, so you can relax and enjoy the trail and the beautiful views.
+It's a really special way to explore one of the world's most popular hiking trails.

 Private Inca Trail 4 Days / 3 Nights

-Hiking the classic Inca Trail to Machu Picchu privately means no fixed group schedule, no pressure—just you, your people, and the trail.
-Over four unforgettable days, you’ll explore some of the most iconic sites along the route, taking in every view and moment at your speed, comfortably and on your terms.
+Hiking the classic Inca Trail to Machu Picchu privately means no fixed group schedule, no pressure, just you, your people, and the trail.
+We know how important it is to take your time and enjoy every moment, so we've designed a four-day itinerary that will take you to some of the most iconic sites along the route, taking in every view and moment at your speed, comfortably and on your terms.

-Starting in Cusco, you’ll make your way through the Andes, visiting incredible places like Runkurakay, Wiñaywayna, and the legendary Sun Gate, all while enjoying fantastic food along the way.
-On the final day, get ready for that unforgettable moment when Machu Picchu appears in view—one of the highlights of the whole experience.
+Starting in the beautiful city of Cusco, you'll make your way through the Andes, visiting incredible places like the charming Runkurakay, the fascinating Wiñaywayna, and the legendary Sun Gate, all while enjoying fantastic food along the way.
+On the final day, you'll experience the awe-inspiring moment when Machu Picchu comes into view, which is an absolute highlight of the whole experience.

 Tour Highlights